-LATIN AMERICA - In 2022, the Longrun Group consolidated its position in the insurance market in Latin America4:
+LATIN AMERICA - In 2022, the Fidelidade Group consolidated its position in the Latin America insurance market 2:

-- Peru: 3rd place, with the La Positiva achieving a market share of 12.7%5, similar to the previous year.
-In the Non-Life market, La Positiva Seguros had the 3rd largest share, with 15.4%, and La Positiva Vida also reached 5th place in the Life segment, with 10.6%. - Bolivia: 1st place, with a market share of 21.4% in the Non-Life business and 24.2% in the Life business, reinforcing its leading position among all private capital insurers; - Chile: 17th place (operations only began in 2020); - Paraguay: 10th place with a market share of 3.27%.
+- Peru: 3rd place, with the La Positiva Group achieving a market share of 12.7%, similar to the previous year.
+In the Non-Life market, La Positiva Seguros held 3rd place, with a market share of 15.4%, and La Positiva Vida also reached 5th place in the Life segment, with 10.6%. - Bolivia: 1st place, with a market share of 21.4% in the Non-Life business and 24.2% in the Life business, strengthening its leadership position among private capital insurers; - Chile: 17th place (the operation only commenced its activity in 2020); - Paraguay: 10th place with a market share of 3.27%.

-OTHER GEOGRAPHIES - The Longrun Group also consolidated its position in Africa.
-In Mozambique, the acquisition of Seguradora Internacional de Moçambique, S.A., which operates under the Impar brand, allowed it to reach 3rd place in value insurance with a market share of 12.3%6.
-In Angola, the Group reached a market share of 12.5%, thus reaching 3rd position in the ranking7.
+OTHER GEOGRAPHIES - The Fidelidade Group also consolidated its position in Africa.
+In Mozambique, the acquisition of Seguradora Internacional de Mocambique, S.A., which operates under the brand Impar, allowed it to reach 3rd place in the insurance market, with a market share of 12.3%.
+In Angola, the Group market share was 12.5%, leading to the operation ranking in 3rd place .

-4 Source: Peru SBS December 2021 and October 2022; Bolivia: APS August 2022; Chile: CMF September 2022; Paraguay: BCP, Banco Central do Paraguai October 2022.
+&lt;sup>2 Source: Peru: SBS December 2021 and October 2022, Bolivia: APS August 2022, Chile: CMF September 2022, Paraguay: BCP, Banco Central do Paraguai October 2022.

-5 Including La Positiva Seguros and La Positiva Vida.
+&lt;sup>3 Including La Positiva Seguros and La Positiva Vida.